Nitload-NSI/StgSharp/ReadMe.md

 ## General Introduction ##

 Stg# is a new generation STG game engine.
 STG# is written in C# based on OpenGL.
-It provide a both low hand high level binding to OpenGL, multimedia and device control, giving everything you need to make your own stg games.We are looking forward to provide full aupport on Linux and other OS platforms, but it requires a long journey to go.
+It provide a both low hand high level binding to OpenGL, multimedia and device control, giving everything you need to make your own stg games.We are looking forward to provide full support on Linux and other OS platforms, but it requires a long journey to go.

 The Stg# engine contains the fallowing parts:

 1. A high efficiency math library
-2. A series of APIs to creat windowed aplication and game structures
+2. A sets of APIs to create a MVVM windowed application
-3. A series functions to optimize the performance
+3. A sets of functions to optimize performance
 4. A game resource manager